tsdconseil/opencv-demonstrator/doc/tutorial-new-demo.md

 ## Step 6: Rebuilding and checking
 Rebuild the project in top level folder of opencv-demomstration (type `make clean` followed with `make limix` or `make windows` depending on your platform, and run the executable to check that your demonstration works correctly.

+## Step 7 Optional Feedback
+Please help us identify and fix rough spots in this tutorial by opening an issue or making edits and making a pull request.